 Spanish Artist Lily Brik has been a Street Art artist since 2015 and made this flowerful mural for Artscape Saga Project on Kongahällavägen in Kungälv.

 Or "Artist" by the way.
 Lily doesn't define herself as an artist or even a graffiti artist.
 She doesn't call herself a designer.
 She loves all kinds of graphic expressions and likes to call herself simply "Creative".
 Suitable; Lily Brik does excellent and creative work which can be seen, not only in Sweden.
 Lily has made Street Art in Germany, Netherlands, and France for instance.

-Her Mural Paintings and Graffiti work almost always includes people in common situations with colorful backgrounds.
-She also has a fling and thing for birds and flowers.
+Her Mural Paintings and Graffiti work almost always include people in common situations with colorful backgrounds.
+She also has a fling and a thing for birds and flowers.